nowlauncher/now-launcher/README.md

 Now Launcher
 ============

-Now Launcher is a launcher developed by androidiani.com community
+Now Launcher is a Android launcher developed by androidiani.com community

-to clone source use git clone https://github.com/dedeswim/now-launcher.git
+To clone source repo use "git clone https://github.com/dedeswim/now-launcher.git" in a terminal

 If you want to help us (and you understand Italian) go here: http://www.androidiani.com/forum/richiesta-applicazioni/295001-sviluppo-entrate-ad-aiutare-nowlauncher-il-primo-launcher-community-developed.html